Makcientista/Makcientista/README.md

   <li>Ansible</li>
 </ul>
 </p>
-- 👩‍💻 2ª Taking part in Master Java Developer (Java Full Stack Developer) bootcamp, developing systems.
+- 👩‍💻 2ª Took part in Master Java Developer (Java Full Stack Developer) bootcamp at Softblue, developing systems, where I have learned in practice on the most modern technologies of web.
 <p align="left" >
 Using the followings tools:
 </p>